Kiru13/Django-Referral-System/README.md

     EMAIL_FROM = <Host email address>
     EMAIL_PASSWORD = <Host password>
   ```
+  Note:
-  Note: Verify above environment variables are set properly and accessible to project
+  * Verify above environment variables are set properly and accessible to project
+  * More info on get and set of environment variables  - https://docs.python.org/2/using/cmdline.html#environment-variables
 * Database setup
   ```python
   python manage.py makemigrations